Couples Session Tips

 I can shoot anywhere and the location will always influence how I shoot.
 It’s a good idea to pick a place that’s unique and reflective of you two.

 If you’re to be found on the trails hiking every weekend, it makes sense to pick a hike for your engagement shoot.
 If you love the city, a shoot downtown is in order.
 Foodies?
 Bookworm?
 Love your home?
 Proud of your garden?
 Family own a farm?
+Do you have a cool car?
 You get the idea.

 WHAT TO WEAR